zaksabeast/PokemonRNGGuides/guides/usum/en/How to Find Egg Seeds Without Custom Firmware.md

 5. Replace both Magikarp back into the nursery but make sure neither are holding anything.

 6. Run around until an egg is ready and accept it.

 7. Hatch the egg and check if the nature matches frame 123 or 124.
 If it does then congrats!
 You now know what your egg seeds are and can continue with egg RNG.

    - If the nature does not match, then your egg seeds were not correct.
 You will have to redo the 127 eggs again to get correct egg seeds.
    - You can right click on the frame that matched and choose "Set as Current Status" to update the "Current Status" with your egg seeds.

 8. Soft reset and you can then egg RNG following the [Masuda Method/Shiny Charm Egg RNG Guide](https://pokemonrng.com/guides/usum/en/Egg%20RNG%20With%20Masuda%20Method%20or%20Shiny%20Charm.md).

-## Setup for 8 Egg Method
+## Step 1: Setup for 8 Egg Method

 ```
 Note: For this method you must not have rejected or accepted an egg from the nursery.